fmhess/fmh_framebuffer/README.md

 * Q: Why did you bother?
 The VIP suite already has framebuffer cores.
 	* A: We needed a core capable of rotating its output by 180 degrees, which is a capability the VIP framebuffers do not provide.
-* Q: Okay then, why didn't you make a standalone rotator component instead of an integrated framebuffer/rotator?
+* Q: Why didn't you make a dedicated rotator for VIP instead of an integrated framebuffer/rotator?
 The VIP suite is designed to consist of modular components which can be mixed and matched as the user desires.
-	* A1: It is easier to write an integrated framebuffer/rotator than a standalone rotator.
+	* A1: It is easier to write an simple integrated framebuffer/rotator than a pure rotator.
 A framebuffer only needs to read RAM and output a video stream.
-A standalone rotator needs to do this as well, and additionally needs to write RAM and receive an input video stream.
+A pure rotator needs to do this as well, and additionally needs to write RAM and receive an input video stream.

-	  Although, you could write a simple standalone rotator which simply reads and writes RAM without connecting directly to the video streams of any VIP components.
 	* A2: An integrated framebuffer/rotator is more efficient than
-	  a standalone rotator.
-The Avalon ST Video stream sends video frames in a fixed order.
+	  a pure VIP rotator.
+The Avalon ST Video stream sends video frames in a prescribed order.
 The rows of pixels are sent starting from the top row and then working down.
-Thus, in order to perform a rotation or vertical flip a standalone rotator needs to buffer an entire frame in RAM down to the last row before it can begin sending the first row of the rotated output frame.
+Thus, in order to perform a rotation or vertical flip, a pure VIP rotator needs to buffer an entire frame in RAM down to the last row before it can begin sending the first row of the rotated output frame.

 	  On the other hand, an integrated framebuffer/rotator gets its input from RAM which it can read in any order.
-Thus it can begin output immediately and only needs to cache a single row of the input frame at once in order to output a frame which is vertically or horizontally flipped, or 180 degree rotated.
-90 degree rotations can be achieved efficiently while only needing to cache a few columns at once of the input frame.
+Thus it only needs to cache a single
+	  row of the input frame at once in order to output a frame which is vertically or horizontally flipped, or 180 degree rotated.
+90 degree rotations can be achieved efficiently while only needing to cache a few columns of the input frame at once.

-	  The simple standalone rotator mentioned above would still add the overhead of an additional read/write of the video data from/to RAM, which an integrated framebuffer/rotator does not.

 ## Author
 Frank Mori Hess fmh6jj@gmail.com